isaacward1/isaacward1/README.md

 <h1> Waddup :wave:, I'm Isaac! 😎 </h1>
-i use this space to log the cool stuff im doing and the toys ive played with.
+i use this space to log some of the cool stuff im doing.
 Repos are updated once in a blue moon (never)

 <br><br>